 Greenville is a somewhat small city located in the state of Ohio.
 With a population of 13,006 people and five constituent neighborhoods, Greenville is the 136th largest community in Ohio.

-Greenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Greenville is a blue-collar town, with 37.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Greenville is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Greenville who work in sales jobs (13.92%), office and administrative support (12.39%), and food service (6.08%).
+There are especially a lot of people living in Greenville who work in office and administrative support (12.08%), sales jobs (12.06%), and food service (7.23%).

 In Greenville, just 11.11% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include Irish, English, Dutch, and French .
+Important ancestries of people in Greenville include Irish, English, French , and Dutch.

 The most common language spoken in Greenville is English.
 Other important languages spoken here include Spanish and West Germanic languages.